 Simply pick an exercise method of choice and get into the routine of doing this at least four or five times per week.
-The goal isn’t to get you aerobically fit but rather to give your discs the elevated oxygen levels that they require.
+The goal isn't to get you aerobically fit but rather to give your discs the required elevated oxygen levels.

 Check out our other article on The XX Best Cardio For Powerlifters for more ideas.

-The McKenzie extension (often sometimes known as “the sloppy pushup”) is a commonly prescribed exercise as part of the McKenzie Method.
+The McKenzie extension (sometimes called “the sloppy pushup”) is a commonly prescribed exercise as part of the McKenzie Method.